 Telephone, internet and the NBN

 Modern Australia has come to depend upon high-quality, reliable telecommunications.
 Unfortunately, the digital divide between rural-regional Australia and our cities is growing.
-With the roll-out of the NBN, we now have families being forced onto satellite and wireless NBN almost within sight of Adelaide’s CBD.
-The high-quality telecommunication services promised to regional Australia via the NBN are not being fully met, and the roll-out has been fraught with problems.
-After Centrelink, the NBN has been the second biggest source of complaints I have received from the community.
+With the completion of the roll-out of the NBN, we now have 2,773 premises allocated satellite NBN within a 25km radius of the GPO in Adelaide.
+Nearly 88 per cent of premises within 25km of the Adelaide GPO marked for Sky Muster satellite cannot order an upgrade via Technology Choice.
+In 2020 Hobart came a distant second to Adelaide with 264 Sky Muster connections within a 25km radius of the GPO and Sydney had 28 Sky Muster connections.
+The high-quality telecommunication services promised to regional Australia via the NBN are not being fully met.
+The delivery of the NBN has been a significant source of complaints from the community.

 Speeches and Questions in Parliament: